Estimote/react-native-proximity/README.md

    - New versions of react-native (0.56+) use 26+, so you don't need to do anything.
    - If you're still on an older version, then in the `android/app/build.gradle` file: find `targetSdkVersion 22` and change it to `23`.

 2. When initializing the Proximity Observer in your JavaScript code, make sure to pass a "notification" config.
-See the `example/index.js` for more.
+See the `example/proximityObserver.js` for more.

 ## Usage & examples

-Check `example/index.js` for a quick run-down of how to use this library.
+Check [`example/proximityObserver.js`](https://github.com/Estimote/react-native-proximity/blob/master/example/proximityObserver.js) for a quick run-down of how to use this library.

 You can run the example app with the usual `react-native run-android` and `run-ios --device`.
 Note that iOS and Android simulators don't support Bluetooth, so **you need to run it on a physical device**.

+Oh, and remember to run `yarn install` inside the `example` first.

+> `npm` won't work out-of-the-box for the `example`, since `npm` will create a local symlink to the proximity plugin, and React Native's bundler doesn't work with symlinks.
+Use `yarn`, or change the `package.json` by replacing `"file:../"` with the latest version of the proximity plugin.

-To run the example on iOS, you also need to install pods (dependencies) first:
+To run the example on iOS, you also need to install Estimote Proximity SDK and its dependencies:

 1. Install CocoaPods: https://cocoapods.org
 2. Inside the `example/ios` directory, run: